bubsy21-dev/cluster-template/README.md

 > |---------|----------|---------------|---------------------------|
 > | Control/Worker | 4 | 16GB | 256GB SSD/NVMe |

 1. Head over to the [Talos Linux Image Factory](https://factory.talos.dev) and follow the instructions.
-Be sure to only choose the **bare-minimum system extensions** as some might require additional configuration and prevent Talos from booting without it.
+Be sure to only choose the **bare-minimum system extensions** as some might require additional configuration and prevent Talos from booting without it (I ADDED qemu-guest-agent extension to my image; if issues arise its noted here).
 You can always add system extensions after Talos is installed and working.

 2. This will eventually lead you to download a Talos Linux ISO (or for SBCs a RAW) image.
 Make sure to note the **schematic ID** you will need this later on.

-3. Flash the Talos ISO or RAW image to a USB drive and boot from it on your nodes.
+3. Go to the [homelab-infrastructure](https://gitlab.com/bubsy21/homelab-infrastructure) repo to configure the 3 control planes - install/configure proxmox, deploy talos VM's etc

 4. Verify with `nmap` that your nodes are available on the network.
 (Replace `192.168.1.0/24` with the network your nodes are on.)